MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Inventory Operational Visibility.md

 ## Additional Resources ##

-The query results are displayed base don the physical and calculated measures tha is setup as part of Inventory Setup configuration.
+The query results are displayed based on the physical and calculated measures tha is setup as part of Inventory Setup configuration.
 To find more details around the setup please refer [here.](https://learn.microsoft.com/en-us/dynamics365/intelligent-order-management/)